Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Shelter eligibility policies play a crucial role in determining the support and resources available to families experiencing homelessness.
-Understanding the impact of these policies on families can help policymakers and healthcare providers develop strategies to address the healthcare needs of populations experiencing homelessness effectively.[1]
+Shelter eligibility policies play a crucial role in determining the support and resources available to homeless families.
+Understanding the impact of these policies on families can help policymakers and healthcare providers develop strategies to address the healthcare needs of homeless populations effectively.[1]

 Evidence.
 Emerging Evidence.
 Strategies with this rating typically trend positive and have good potential to work.
 They often have a growing body of recent, but limited research that documents effects.
 However, further study is needed to confirm effects, determine which types of health behaviors and conditions these interventions address, and gauge effectiveness across different population groups.
 (Clarifying Note: The WWFH database calls this "mixed evidence").